mikemajara/notion-cms/packages/notion-cms/docs/02-core-concepts.md

 1. **Simple Layer** - Clean JavaScript types, perfect for most use cases
 2. **Advanced Layer** - Rich metadata preserved, when you need colors, IDs, and structured data
-3. **Raw Layer** - Complete Notion API response, for debugging and advanced use
+3. **Raw Layer** - Complete Notion API response, for debugging and advanced use (default)

 Think of it like SQL ORMs: Simple is like selecting specific columns, Advanced is like getting relations with metadata, and Raw is the full database row.

+> [!TIP]
+> The default response will always be the Raw layer.
+This helps
+> keeping the API consistent, and might help you in cases like caching
+> where most of the query can be cached as it comes from the API and then
+> different blocks converted as needed.

 ## Simple Layer

 The Simple layer converts Notion properties into clean JavaScript types.
-This is the default layer for most queries.

 ### What You Get